 “The mission of Marion-Sterling, in partnership with the community, is to provide a high-quality education where all scholars experience success in a safe and nurturing environment that respects individual differences, develops strong character and citizenship, and instills a love of learning that lasts a lifetime”.
 Trinity supports Marion-Sterling’s Mission statement through volunteers to tutor students, assist teachers and co-ordination of Trinity’s annual collections of school supplies, warm hats/gloves, and Thanksgiving baskets.
 All volunteers are required by the CMSD to have a background check completed and Trinity requires completion of the “Safeguarding God’s Children” course.

 The Trinity Cathedral Urban Farm, part of the Hunger Ministry, is located at East 35th and Cedar Ave.
 It provides healthy, nutritious vegetables, fruits, and herbs for the hungry population of downtown Cleveland.
-In 2016, we raised 3,000 lbs. of food used in Trinity’s hunger ministries and other hunger programs downtown.
+Since 2006, we have raised over 36,000 lbs. of food used in Trinity’s hunger ministries and other hunger programs downtown.
 All volunteers are welcome – no training required.

 Ministry Contact: Scott Blanchard, firstname.lastname@example.org